jrivas112/cse15l-lab-reports/labs/lab1.md

 ## Command "ls"

-1. No arguments: The output after entering "ls" makes the console stay in the same directory
+1. No arguments: The output after entering "ls" makes the console stay in the same directory.
+The working directory before executing the command was "/home".
+There ws no error.
+Please see code block below.

 ~~~console
 [user@sahara ~]$ ls